VICKI FISHER MAGASINN

 In his distinguished career, Mr. Magasinn was a Certified Tax Specialist, was Past President of the American Association of Attorneys-Certified Public Accountants, the California Association of Attorneys-Certified Public Accountants, and the Beverly Hills Estate Counselors Forum.
 He authored numerous articles on legal, tax and related financial matters.

-Our office assistants, Barbara Kavelin and Elizabeth du Bois, are true professionals.
+Our legal assistants, Elizabeth du Bois, Raven Morelle, and Jennifer Groff, are true professionals.
 All of our staff work with and know our clients on an individual level.
 They stress service and cooperation.